Željko Milović

+Milović's key author's work is the monograph "Montenegrin pop-rock music 1954-1991", on 620 pages, which includes 259 monographic units and 346 pictures.

 He collaborated in editing a five-volume Istorijski leksikon Crne Gore (History lexicon of Montenegro).

 He was awarded the literary prize Ćamil Sijarić for best unpublished book of prose in 2006/07 year.

-In 1998 and 2008 he had a Writer's night in Festival Barski ljetopis.

 In 2010 and 2011 he represented Montenegro at the Storytelling festival Prichigin in Split, Croatia.
 In 2010 and 2011 he represented Montenegrin poets at the Struga Poetry Evenings in Struga, Republic of Macedonia.
 He is also first Montenegrin poet at the international poetry festival Poetic nights in Velestovo, Macedonia, in 2011.

-He was a member of international poetry meeting in Velestovo on 25th anniversary of Festival, in 2013 and in 2015.
+Milović is the first laureate of the annual Komun@ magazine award, which is awarded for the promotion and valorization of the cultural heritage of Montenegro (2016).
+In November 2023, he was presented with the highest municipal award in Bar - the November 24 Award for professional achievement in cultural creativity.

+He is the main vocalist, songwriter and composer VIS BEŽ, with whom he published two CDs: Life in E minor (2023) and Sun, Earth and You (2024) and single Freedom (2025).